russellbuet080820/DataScienceProject-ChurnPrediction-WazeUsers-EDA-Regression-DecisionTree/README.md

 This project analyzes a dataset to identify customers at risk of churn.
 The work includes performing **Exploratory Data Analysis (EDA)**, building predictive models, and deriving actionable insights.
 The predictive models used are a **binomial logistic regression** model and a **decision tree**.
 The project demonstrates expertise in data preparation, model evaluation, and interpretation.

-**Purpose and Objective**
+**Purpose and Objective:**

 The primary aim of this project is to demonstrate proficiency in EDA and predictive modeling while achieving the following objectives:

-*1. **Predicting Customer Churn:** Identify customers likely to churn, helping businesses focus retention efforts.
+* 1. **Predicting Customer Churn:** Identify customers likely to churn, helping businesses focus retention efforts.

-*2. **Improving Retention Strategies:** Provide actionable insights to proactively address churn and enhance customer loyalty.
+* 2. **Improving Retention Strategies:** Provide actionable insights to proactively address churn and enhance customer loyalty.

-*3. **Enhancing Decision-Making:** Use data-driven insights to support strategic planning and improve overall business decision-making processes.
+* 3. **Enhancing Decision-Making:** Use data-driven insights to support strategic planning and improve overall business decision-making processes.

 **Business Relevance:**